google/oss-fuzz/docs/new_library.md

-FROM ossfuzz/base-libfuzzer             # base image with clang toolchain MAINTAINER YOUR_EMAIL                   # each file should have a maintainer RUN apt-get install -y ...              # install required packages to build a project COPY build.sh <additional_files> /src/  # install build script and other files.
+FROM ossfuzz/base-libfuzzer             # base image with clang toolchain MAINTAINER YOUR_EMAIL                   # each file should have a maintainer RUN apt-get install -y ...              # install required packages to build a project RUN git checkout <git_url>              # checkout all sources needed to build your library COPY build.sh <additional_files> /src/  # install build script and other files.
 ```
 Expat example: [expat/Dockerfile](../expat/Dockerfile)